-Species Scientific Name Species Group Status Habitat Description Habitat Group ^a the Long Cane Ranger District; on the SNF it has only been found in the Mountain Creek-Turkey Creek subwatershed Roanoke Slabshell Elliptio roanokensis Mussel Sensitive In South Carolina, it is found in the Pee Dee River and in the Catawba, Congaree, and Savannah River basins, typically in large rivers but can occasionally be found in small creeks; it has the potential to be found in watersheds on the Long Cane Ranger District that are in the Savannah River Basin but no known records on the SNF exist 1 Robust Redhorse Moxostoma robustum Fish Sensitive In South Carolina it is found in the Savannah River and Pee Dee River basins; it was extirpated from the Santee River Basin, but recent stocking has been completed in the Broad and Wateree River systems to reestablish a population in the Santee River Basin; on the SNF it has the potential to be found on the Enoree Ranger District within the Broad River and lower parts of the Enoree, Tyger, and Sandy rivers 1 Shoal's Spider Lily Hymenocallis coronaria Plant Sensitive Rocky River shoals; known from Stevens Creek and historically from the Broad River 2 Sweet Pinesap Monotropsis odorata Plant Sensitive Shortleaf pine-oak heaths in the Southern Appalachians and piedmont 5 Tri-colored Bat Perimyotis subflavus Mammal Sensitive Found in mines and caves in winter 2,3,4,5,6 Webster's Salamander Plethodon websteri Amphibian Sensitive Mesic hardwood slopes with rocky outcrops 7
+Species Scientific Name Species Group Status Habitat Description Habitat Group ^a the Long Cane Ranger District; on the SNF it has only been found in the Mountain Creek-Turkey Creek subwatershed.
+Roanoke Slabshell Elliptio roanokensis Mussel Sensitive In South Carolina, it is found in the Pee Dee River and in the Catawba, Congaree, and Savannah River basins, typically in large rivers but can occasionally be found in small creeks; it has the potential to be found in watersheds on the Long Cane Ranger District that are in the Savannah River Basin but no known records on the SNF exist.
+1 Robust Redhorse Moxostoma robustum Fish Sensitive In South Carolina it is found in the Savannah River and Pee Dee River basins; it was extirpated from the Santee River Basin, but recent stocking has been completed in the Broad and Wateree River systems to reestablish a population in the Santee River Basin; on the SNF it has the potential to be found on the Enoree Ranger District within the Broad River and lower parts of the Enoree, Tyger, and Sandy rivers.
+1 Shoal's Spider Lily Hymenocallis coronaria Plant Sensitive Rocky river shoals; known from Stevens Creek and historically from the Broad River.
+2 Sweet Pinesap Monotropsis odorata Plant Sensitive Shortleaf pine-oak heaths in the Southern Appalachians and Piedmont.
+5 Tri-colored Bat Perimyotis subflavus Mammal Sensitive Found in mines and caves in winter.
+Summer roosts are typically dead or live tree foliage, rock cervices, bridges, culverts, caves, and mines; often in riparian areas.
+Webster's Salamander Plethodon websteri Amphibian Sensitive Mesic hardwood slopes with rocky outcrops.
+7

-Species Scientific Name Species Group Status Habitat Description Habitat Group ^a Yellow Lampmussel Lampsilis cariosa Mussel Sensitive In South Carolina it is found in the Savannah, Wateree, Cogaree, and Pee Dee River basins; on the SNF it is found on the Long Cane Ranger District in the Lower Stephens Creek and Turkey Creek-Stevens Creek watersheds; it also has the potential to occur in the Upper Stevens Creek watershed 1
+Species Scientific Name Species Group Status Habitat Description Habitat Group ^a Yellow La ampmussel Lampsilis cariosa Mussel Sensitive In South Carolina it is found in the Savannah, Wateree, Congaree, and Pee Dee River basins; on the SNF it is found on the Long Cane Ranger District in the Lower Stephens Creek and Turkey Creek-Stevens Creek watersheds; it also has the potential to occur in the Upper Stevens Creek watershed.
+1

-Habitat Group: 1 = Aquatic habitats; 2 = Rock outcrops associated with streams; 3 = Riparian forests and native canebrakes; 4 = Woodlands, savannas, prairies, and openings; 5 = Upland oak and pine forests; 6 = Mines and caves; 7 = Mesic forests; 8=Basic mesic forests and rich coves; 9 = Upland depression ponds, bogs, and seepage areas; 10 = Glades and mafic woodlands
+1Habitat Group: 1 = Aquatic habitats; 2 = Rock outcrops associated with streams; 3 = Riparian forests and native canebrakes; 4 = Woodlands, savannas, prairies, and openings; 5 = Upland oak and pine forests; 6 = Mines and caves; 7 = Mesic forests; 8=Basic mesic forests and rich coves; 9 = Upland depression ponds, bogs, and seepage areas; 10 = Glades and mafic woodlands

-DESC worked with resource agencies and stakeholders to prepare and review an RTE Species whitepaper.
-The purpose of this whitepaper is to provide baseline information on federal and state listed RTE species within the FERC Stevens Creek Project boundary and area of potential project influence (Appendix E-10).
+DESC worked with resource agencies and stakeholders to prepare and review an RTE species whitepaper.
+The purpose of this whitepaper is to provide baseline information on federal and state listed RTE species within the FERC Stevens Creek Project boundary and area of potential Stevens Creek Project influence (Appendix E-14).
 The whitepaper identified several federally protected and TES species that have been documented within the Stevens Creek Project boundary or have the potential to occur within the Stevens Creek Project boundary due to availability of suitable habitat.
-These species are listed below.
+Since the RTE whitepaper, additional species that may potentially occur within the Stevens Creek Project have been proposed for listing or are a candidate species under the ESA.
+These species are listed below.10

 - Atlantic Spike

 - Bald Eagle

 - Bartram's Bass

 - Brook Floater

 - Carolina Heelsplitter

 - Faded Trillium

 - Miccosukee Gooseberry

 - Monarch Butterfly

+- Ocmulgee Skullcap

 - Relict Trillium

 - Roanoke Slabshell

 - Robust Redhorse

 - Shoals Spider Lily

 - Tri-colored Bat

 - Webster's Salamander

 - Wood Stork

 - Yellow Lampmussel